 Windows XP Service Provider

-Another scam which impersonated technical support was through a fake call from Microsoft.
+Another scam which impersonated tech support was through a fake call from Microsoft.
 In the first example, the call would come in, and report that the person’s computer is infected with a virus.
 In order to fix it, they would have to download a piece of software, which actually was a virus.
-They will charge the person, and direct them to a webpage to download a program that they can use to remotely connect to you.
+They will charge the person.
+And then direct them to a webpage to download a program that they can use to remotely connect to you.
 Once downloaded, they can “fix” the problem and infect your computer even further.
-Once the call has ended, the software is still on the computer, which gives the attacker access to the computer at any time.
+After the call has ended, the software is still on the computer.
+As a result, the attacker has access to the computer at any time.

 Another scam by the same group is to call up the person, and tell them that their copy of Windows is illegal.
 Since many tech shops will do this, it may sound convincing.
 The attackers will say that they need to pay for the copy, or else they will be reported to police.